 Learn about Direct Primary Care's role in innovating delivery systems and the AAFP's position to ensure fair payment for physicians under this payment model.

-Medicaid payment for primary care services should be at least equal to Medicare’s payment rate for those services when provided by a primary care physician and continues to advocate for increased Medicaid payment.
+Medicaid payment should be at least equal to Medicare’s payment rate when provided by a primary care physician.
+The AAFP continues to advocate for increased Medicaid payment.